Diversity, Inclusivity + Respectful Workplace

 2. Who is required to complete the questionnaire?

-All applicants and co-applicants for funding, as well as employees and increasingly everyone that uses our serves, are required to respond to self-identification questions regarding gender, race, disability, sexual orientation and also to inform the process.
+All applicants and co-applicants for funding, as well as employees and increasingly everyone that uses our services, are required to respond to self-identification questions regarding gender, race, disability, sexual orientation and also to inform the process.
 However, revealing personal information is not mandatory and all questions have an option of “Prefer not to respond”.

 3. Can I identify in more than one group?